 Tricia Simpson grew up in Hendersonville, Tennessee.
 She earned a B.S in Business Administration from the University of Tennessee at Martin and her M.Ed in Human Development Counseling from Vanderbilt University.
 She and her husband Bill have lived in Birmingham since 2000.
 Tricia has worked in banking, college student services and as a school counselor, while taking some time off in between to be at home with her children, Celia and Will (current chorister).
-Tricia also enjoys volunteering in her church and community, currently serving in the student ministry at Hunter Street Baptist Church, the Hoover Arts Council, her neighborhood advisory council and the board of Hoover High School Choir Boosters.
+Tricia also enjoys volunteering in her church and community, currently serving with the student ministry at Hunter Street Baptist Church and the Hoover Arts Council.
 From an early age, Tricia has always enjoyed music and singing in choirs at church and school.
 She is thankful to have children who are “choir kids” and feels honored to be part of the Birmingham Boys Choir staff.

 Jeff Caulk grew up in Collierville, TN, where he played lots of soccer and sang in choir as well, all the while unaware how much better he was at music than soccer.
 After coming to his senses, he went to Samford University and earned a Bachelor’s in Vocal/Choral Music Education, and a Masters in Music Education.
 During that time, Mr. Caulk performed in shows and recitals, worked in local churches as a singer and children’s choir director, and began and still works with the Birmingham Boys Choir and continues to this day.